-E. David Ellington is President, Regulatory Affairs at GridSpeak Corporation.
-Founded in 2009, GridSpeak's innovative proprietary technology, the GridSpeak Platform, provides visualization and predictive analytics tools for 'BIG DATA'.
+E. David Ellington is Co-Founder and President at GridSpeak Corporation.
+Founded in 2009, GridSpeak's innovative proprietary technology, the GridSpeak Platform, provides visualization, situational intelligence and predictive analytics tools for 'BIG DATA'.
 The platform is a comprehensive, web-based, Software as a Service (SaaS) solution providing real-time and historical information and analytical tools that convert data and information into market opportunities and risk mitigation.

 Mr. Ellington is also a Partner at Emory Capital Group, LLC (ECG).
 ECG is an advisory firm providing confidential counsel to entrepreneurs, CEOs, policy makers and boards of directors in a variety of fields including technology and technology transfer, SI/VAR arrangements and agreements, Internet strategy, international business transactions and partnerships, private equity, seed and venture capital, institutional investing and asset allocation, government policy, corporate governance and philanthropy.